rljacobson/FoxySheep/README.md

 To see a demo after installed, run `python demo.py` in this directory.

 # Regenerating the lexer/parser

+To change the grammar you'll need the ANTLR Parser Generator (`antlr4)`, version 4.7.x  installed.
+If you don't want to change the grammar but just run the code, the distribution and git repository contain the antlr-derived Python files.

 To (re)generate the lexer/parser: